simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 **135 MONGOLIA**

-the mountain, stands the important monastery of Mahjushri-khit, famous throughout Mongolia for the austere life of its monks and the learning of its abbot who exercises considerable influence on the political affairs of the country.
+the mountain, stands the important monastery of Mañjushri-khit, famous throughout Mongolia for the austere life of its monks and the learning of its abbot who exercises considerable influence on the political affairs of the country.

 The city of Urga is spread over a large area, and consists of a permanent settlement surrounded by a large nomadic colony of felt tents, in which most of the Urga citizens live during the cold winter months.

 The city is known to Europeans under the name of Urga, which corresponds to the Mongolian word orgo meaning "princely camp, palace."
 This word is never used by Mongols, although this was probably the case in ancient times, when the valley of the Tola was used as a residence by important church dignitaries.
 The Mongols invariably call it Ikhe-küren or Ikhe-kiira, thjp "Great Monastery."
 In everyday language it is called simply Küren, or by its Sino-Mongolian designation Daküra (Ta-kiira, Chinese transcription Ta k’u-lun).
 Under this last name it is generally known to the Tibetans (Ta-khu-re).
 In November, 1924, the Ikhe-Khuruldan, or the Great National Assembly of Mongolia, changed the name of the city to Ulan Bator Khoto, or the "City of the Red Warrior."
 But the time-honored name is still universally used.

 The earliest notice about Urga is found in the Mongol chronicle Erdeni-yin erikhe, about the year 1649 aj>.
-It is said in this passage, that Undiir-Gegen, the first historical Je-tsiin tam-pa Hutukhtu of Khalkha, or the sixteenth incarnation according to the Lamaist tradition, established on his return from Tibet seven monastic colleges or da-tshang (Mongol; aimak^ in the Nom-un Ikhe-küren.
+It is said in this passage, that Undiir-Gegen, the first historical Je-tsün tam-pa Hutukhtu of Khalkha, or the sixteenth incarnation according to the Lamaist tradition, established on his return from Tibet seven monastic colleges or da-tshang (Mongol; aimak^ in the Nom-un Ikhe-küren.
 The Ikhe-küren in the valley of the Tola River was probably only a temporary residence of the Incarnate Lama of Khalkha, for Undiir-Gegen himself spent the rest of his life in Jehol, Dolon-nor, and Peking (he died in Peking in 1723).
 We know that many of his successors on the pontifical throne used to reside in different parts of outer Mongolia.
 The monastery Ikhe-küren itself was not a permanent settlement.
 Since 1719 A.D. it had constantly changed its site.

 In 1741 A.D.
-Ikhe-küren, or Urga, became the permanent residence of the Je-tsiin tam-pa Hutukhtu.
+Ikhe-küren, or Urga, became the permanent residence of the Je-tsün tam-pa Hutukhtu.
 The growth of the monastery begins from that date.
 In 1756 was established the first Theological School for the study of the tshan-nyid (mtshan-nid') or the higher metaphysics of Buddhism.
 The school was given the right to confer learned distinctions and lamas began to flock to the monastery.
 The Chinese were not

 **136 TRAILS TO INMOST ASIA**